 Go to School > Timetable > Timetable Administration > Import Timetable.

 Arbor allows you to import a timetable file from TimeTabler.
 Once you have generated your TimeTabler file, upload it to Arbor and you will then enter the TimeTabler File Import Wizard.
-(You are also able to create a timetable manually on Arbor, which is discussed in the help article, Schedule Provisional Timetable Slots)

 Click +Add to import a new TimeTabler file.

 After you have uploaded your TimeTabler file, you will enter the TimeTabler File Import Wizard.

 Academic Year: Arbor will recognise the academic year stated within your timetable file and look to see if there is a corresponding academic year that already exists on Arbor.
 If there isn’t, the import process will ask you to select a date range for the new academic year you want to set up.
 This would occur when you are importing a timetable for a new upcoming academic year.
 Otherwise, if you are importing a new timetable for the current academic year, the academic year will remain the same and not be editable.

 Days per Cycle: The import process also recognises and outputs the ‘Days per cycle’ from your TimeTabler file. e.g. 10 days per cycle means that you have an alternating timetable every other week.
 If the ‘Days per cycle’ from the file does not match what already exists on your Arbor system, you will be asked to confirm exactly what you want the days per cycle to be.